Voting in Minnesota

 Vote-by-mail & Absentee

-No excuse is needed to vote absentee in Minnesota.
+Voters do not need an excuse to vote absentee/by-mail in Minnesota.

 Early Voting In Minnesota